RedPitaya/redpitaya-knowledgebase/learn_fpga/4_lessons/LedBlink.rst

 Generation of an example from the repository
 ============================================

-Move to folder RedPitaya/fpga/prj/Examples.
-Uncomment the line *"set project_name Led_blink"* and comment all files in the **make_project.tcl** file.
+After you have downloaded the `Red Pitaya GitHub <https://github.com/RedPitaya/RedPitaya>`_ repository, move to the folder RedPitaya/fpga/prj/Examples.
+Open the **make_project.tcl** file and uncomment the line *"set project_name Led_blink"* and comment all other *"set project_name"* lines.
 Open Vivado and in Vivado Tcl Console navigate to the base folder: **RedPitaya/fpga/prj/Examples.**

 .. figure:: img/LedBlink1.png
     :alt: Logo